20lives/dmote/doc/options-main.md

 The bottom plate is largely two-dimensional.
 The application builds most of it from a set of polygons, trying to match the perimeter of the case at the ground level (i.e. z = 0).

-Specifically, there is one polygon per key cluster, limited to `full` wall edges, one polygon for the rear housing, and one set of polygons for each of the first-level case `tweaks` that use `at-ground`, ignoring chunk size and almost ignoring nested tweaks.
+Specifically, there is one polygon per key cluster, limited to `full` wall edges, one polygon for the rear housing, and one set of polygons for each of the first-level case `tweaks` that use `at-ground`, ignoring chunk size and almost ignoring tweaks nested within lists of tweaks.

 This methodology is mentioned here because its results are not perfect.
 Pending future features in OpenSCAD, a future version may be based on a more exact projection of the case, but as of 2018, such a projection is hollow and cannot be convex-hulled without escaping the case, unless your case is convex to start with.